tfsaggregator/aggregator-docs/content/docs/v3/commands/instance-commands.md

 ## update.instance
 Updates an existing Aggregator instance in Azure, with latest runtime binaries.
 It requires one mandatory options.

+It is not guaranteed to work across major version of runtime.

 Option          | Short form | Description
 ----------------|:-----:|---------
 `--instance`    | `-i`  | The name of an existing Aggregator instance.